hnakamur/FormatLink-Firefox/README.md

     * variable = title / url / text
     * The value of variable `title` is the HTML page title.
-    * The value of variable `text` is the selected text if some text is selected, or the page URL if no text is selected.
+    * The value of variable `text` is the selected text if some text is selected, the link text if you open the context menu over a link, or the page URL if no text is selected and you open the context menu not over a link.
-    * The value of the variable `url` is the link URL if selection contains a link AND you initiate a copy with a context menu.
+    * The value of the variable `url` is the link URL if selection contains a link.
       Otherwise, the value of variable `url` is the HTML page URL.
-         * Note it is always the HTML page URL if you use the toolbar button or the keyboard shortcut to copy.
-           This behavior will be changed if I find a way to get a link URL in selection when no context menu is selected.
     * No spaces are allowed between variable name and braces.
 * {{variable.s("foo","bar")}}
     * Which means variable.replace(new RegExp("foo", 'g'), "bar")